glotzerlab/hoomd-rs/doc/src/mc-tutorial/custom-random-walk.md

 advancing one step at a time.
 You should see that every particle moves left, right, down, or up on every step.

-The next section will explain ...
-TODO.
+The next section shows how to use the Hamiltonian to describe how the bodies interact with each other and with an external field.

 [The Rust Programming Language]: https://doc.rust-lang.org/stable/book/
 [Random Walk]: random-walk.md